The Dialogue That Heals: A Comprehensive Evaluation of Doctor Agents' Inquiry Capability: Related Work

 \subsection{Patient Synthesis and Simulation}

-To create the simulated environment described above, researchers increasingly collect patient information to develop virtual patient agents.
+To create the simulated environment described above, researchers are increasingly collecting patient information to develop virtual patient agents.
 For clarity and improved simulation, this information is often organized into structured profiles, such as electronic health records (EHRs, \citealt{Schmidgall2024agentclinic}), which include details like primary and secondary symptoms.
+Multi-turn consultation histories are also integrated as a key support for patient response simulation (\citealt{feng2025doctoragentrl}).

 Due to privacy regulations and limited availability, real clinical records are difficult to obtain and are limited in scale and coverage.
 Therefore, synthesizing patient information has become a practical alternative.
 Institutional initiatives (e.g., \citealt{WashU2021synthetic, ONC2022synthetic}) have developed platforms for generating privacy-preserving synthetic datasets.
 Recent methods~\citep{Tornqvist2024texttotable,Rabaey2025synsum} have employed LLMs to generate profiles based on biomedical corpora, such as PubMed.